 |Dover Downs||Dover||More than 2,300|

 Delaware is something of an odd choice to be at the forefront of gambling law in the United States.

 Nonetheless, in contrast to its reputation and its gradual foray into casino-style gambling, Delaware has jumped with both feet into the internet gambling arena.
-It’s the only state other than Nevada and New Jersey to have legalized online gambling in any form.
+It was the only state other than Nevada and New Jersey to have legalized online gambling in any form until Pennsylvania joined the list in 2017.
 In fact, it was the first to do so in 2012, beating the two usual suspects.